 To achieve the vision, by 2031 our goals are:

-- The proportion of the working age population with a post-high school qualification has increased from 40% to 45%.
-The proportion of the working age population with a Bachelor qualification or higher has increased from 20% to 26%
+- The proportion of the working age population with a post-high school qualification has increased from 40 percent to 45 percent.
+The proportion of the working age population with a Bachelor qualification or higher has increased from 20 percent to 26 percent.

 The Big 5